 What happens when we realize we’re part of the problem?

 Michael Lazan had a highly successful career in the consumer product goods industry, working in executive-level marketing management.
-At the top of his game, he was highly focused on results, and didn’t think that he had time for training opportunities or insights from visiting consultants.
+At the top of his game, he was highly focused on results, and didn’t think he had time for training opportunities or insights from visiting consultants.
 At one company, where he was head of marketing, he grew very frustrated with his colleagues on the executive team, whom he thought were not collaborative and as a team, quite dysfunctional.

 Fast forward, Michael has now been with Arbinger for almost 15 years.
 What he knows for sure is that Arbinger’s work isn’t about delivering a program or a lesson: it’s about helping people and their organizations.